Grounded autonomous scrutiny at scale: emergent critique from reproduction of published computational physics papers: Methods

+The Reproduce stage on Pizzi~2016 was carried out over roughly one week of intense human--agent debugging cycles.
+A summary of the tooling arc is in Appendix~\ref{app:engineering}: the verified QE + Wannier90 + instrumented NanoTCAD toolchain produced by this stage is what Review and Reflect inherit.

-\textbf{M4.\ Grading, in-scope definition, and verdict schema.} Each paper is graded on a four-tier scale: \textbf{T4}\,=\,all in-scope claims the agent attempted reproduce within its self-declared tolerance; \textbf{T3}\,=\,all in-scope claims reproduce qualitatively with small numerical offsets and the underlying mechanism preserved; \textbf{T2}\,=\,some in-scope claims reproduce while others fail or are abandoned; \textbf{T1}\,=\,no in-scope claim reproduces. \emph{In-scope} is defined relative to the agent's own declared scope at the start of the session: what its QE installation, knowledge envelope, time budget, and available compute allow it to attempt.
-Claims the agent declares out-of-scope are excluded from the grade; a 2--4~h scale-mode budget cannot cover every figure of every paper, and scope reductions are the honest mechanism for this.
-The verdict JSON schema is released in the data package (\S M7) and includes, for each claim, the paper-side value, the agent-side value, a numerical deviation, a scope classification, and a free-text reasoning field.
+\textbf{M4.\ Grading, in-scope definition, and verdict schema.} Each paper is graded on a four-tier scale: \textbf{T4}\,=\,all in-scope claims the agent attempted reproduce within its self-declared tolerance; \textbf{T3}\,=\,all in-scope claims reproduce qualitatively with small numerical offsets and the underlying mechanism preserved; \textbf{T2}\,=\,some in-scope claims reproduce while others fail or are abandoned; \textbf{T1}\,=\,no in-scope claim reproduces. \emph{In-scope} is relative to the agent's own declared scope at the start of the session: what its QE installation, knowledge envelope, time budget, and available compute allow it to attempt.
+Claims the agent declares out-of-scope are excluded from the grade.
+The verdict JSON schema includes, for each claim, the paper-side value, the agent-side value, a numerical deviation, a scope classification, and a free-text reasoning field.

-\textbf{M5.\ Gate work-function mechanism behind the HSE prior update (\S 4.2, Attack~B).} Beyond the mechanism sketch in \S 4.2, we note that the na\"ive ``larger gap $\to$ steeper SS'' expectation is borrowed from band-to-band-tunneling (TFET) device physics and does not transfer to a thermionic MOSFET, whose subthreshold slope is governed by gate electrostatics and band-edge effective mass rather than by the bandgap.
-Operationally, under a functional change PBE $\to$ HSE the gate work-function offset required to hold the same $I_\text{OFF}$ target shifts by approximately $\Delta E_g/2$, the carrier-relevant OFF-state conduction-band alignment is approximately conserved, and the observed ($I_\text{ON}$ $-$4.1\%, SS +11.5\%) shift is in the direction predicted by conduction-band curvature changes.
-The agent's HSE06+SOC pipeline, Wannier interpolation settings, work-function calibration script, and device re-simulation are in SI \S S3.
+\textbf{M5.\ Gate work-function mechanism behind the HSE prior update.} The na\"ive ``larger gap $\to$ steeper SS'' expectation is borrowed from band-to-band-tunneling (TFET) device physics and does not transfer here.
+In the long-channel limit the subthreshold slope is set by gate electrostatics alone ($\mathrm{SS} = \ln 10 \cdot (kT/q)(1 + C_\mathrm{d}/C_\mathrm{ox})$, with no bandgap or effective-mass dependence); at $L_\text{G} = 5$~nm the additional degradation channel is source-to-drain tunneling through the gate barrier, whose transmission depends on barrier shape and band-edge effective mass --- not on the gap itself.
+Operationally, under a functional change PBE $\to$ HSE the gate work-function offset required to hold the same $I_\text{OFF}$ target shifts by approximately $\Delta E_g/2$, the carrier-relevant OFF-state conduction-band alignment is approximately conserved, and the observed ($I_\text{ON}$ $-$4.1\%, SS +11.5\%) shift is attributed in the run's worklog to the transverse band-edge effective mass and OFF-state charge density dominating over the gap-driven WKB exponent change; the device remains source-to-drain-tunneling-limited under both functionals ($\mathrm{SS} \gg 60$~mV/dec).